jinjiaho/backend-coding-test/Readme.md

 ### GET /rides

-GET /rides takes in an optional parameter `page` and returns an array of results.
+GET /rides takes in an optional parameter `page` and returns an array of results with length not exceeding the preset number of items per page.
+If `page` is undefined, default to 1.

 Query params: `{ page: number }`
 Example Response: